Ericsson/ecchronos/docs/TESTS.md

 # Tests

+To run the tests autonomously, you need to have Docker and Docker Compose installed:

+- **Docker**: Follow the installation guide at https://docs.docker.com/engine/install/
+- **Docker Compose Plugin**: Follow the installation guide at https://docs.docker.com/compose/install/linux/#install-the-plugin-manually

+The docker command must be runnable without *sudo* for the user running the tests.

 Make sure to add tests to the relevant phase(s) when possible.
 If mocks or a single Apache Cassandra instance is necessary it may be run as a unit test.
 If multiple Apache Cassandra instances are necessary then test cases should be added to the `standalone-integration` tests.